 I need to be able to query a model of information that is gathered from a number of different sources, that integrates and links data from all the development tools.
 Such a model is often constructed as part of the definition of a project development process and is subsequently used for analysing traceability across the many diverse artefacts that are created as the project progresses.

-This model is known as the Traceability Information Model (TIM), and tools such as YAKINDU Traceability, make it possible to gather the required information from multiple sources and construct a traceability graph for a project.
+This model is known as the Traceability Information Model (TIM), and tools such as YAKINDU Traceability (now itemis ANALYZE), make it possible to gather the required information from multiple sources and construct a traceability graph for a project.
 Using this graph it is then possible to execute appropriate queries and calculations that provide values for the project metrics I defined.